Chakma people: After independence

 In British India, there was a measure of security and protection afforded to the non-Muslim and non-Bengali Chittagong Hill Tract Chakmas and other tribal people.
 Bengal and Assam did not govern the CHT during this period.
 Rather the CHT was a distinct administrative unit that enjoyed a large degree of self-rule.

 Despite the CHT being 97.2–98.5% non-Muslim, it was given to Pakistan by the Boundary Commission Chairman Sir Cyril Radcliffe in 1947 upon independence.
 Native Chakmas made up most of the officials except for some British during British India rule.
 Pakistan received the CHT from Radcliffe after the issue of Punjab districts and the CHT revised boundaries were pushed onto him by Lord Mountbatten on 17 August 1947.
 The decision by Radcliffe to draw this boundary paved the way for future war, violence, and conflict.

+Under Pakistan in 1955, the special safeguards were undone and the Rule of Regulation was passed.
+The three rulers of the Chittagong Hill Tract and the Deputy Commissioner could not act but in accordance with the direction of the Central Government in Karachi.
+The Chittagong Hill Tract Police Force was disbanded and the offices belonging to the tribal section were transferred to different places in the plains areas and Muslim Bengali officers overtook such posts.
 The 1956 Pakistani Constitution, which designated the CHT as an "excluded area," kept things as they were.
 It was the fact that the CHT was governed under a different set of rules since 1900 in order to prevent mainlanders from acquiring ownership of the tribal land.
 The CHT underwent a significant change when the Pakistani armed forces overthrew the government in 1958 and renamed the protected area "Tribal Area."
 Finally, the 1962 Constitution was amended in 1963 to repeal the earlier designation, making the CHT accessible to all non-tribals.
+The Tract was thus placed under direct administration of central Pakistan and Muslim administrators engaged in taxes and implementing laws with the rest of the country.
+Following the dissolution of special status for tribal areas, the Chittagong Hill Tract Welfare Associationw as formed in 1966.
+A team of experts, such as geologists, soil scientists, biologists, economists, and engineers, was sent to examine how to best use the Chittagong Hill Tract Welfare Association.
+Following analysis, they proposed the recommendation that the whole of the hilly regions should be declared reserved areas and the tribal population had to leave their homes and jhums for the sake of national development.
+This move led to 100,000 individuals entering India as refugees.
 As a result, Chakmas' jhum cultivation was hampered, and numerous unauthorised settlers invaded this territory.
 The Bangladeshi Constitution does not refer to any group (inclusive of Bengalis) as indigenous.